-In most cases, the buyer’s possession date will fall within a couple days of the closing date, at which point your former home will have a new occupant and your home selling journey will be complete.
+In most cases, the buyer’s possession date will be the closing date, at which point your former home will have a new occupant and your home selling journey will be complete.
 You did it!
 Congratulations!

 When you work with Your Community Realtors you will be represented at the highest possible level.

-We always provide you with comprehensive-high-quality service from the beginning to close, and even after!
+We always provide you with comprehensive-high-quality service from the beginning to close, and continue to be here for you!